mwitzenm/ldev/README.md

 - Contribute - https://github.com/spuranam/ldev

 # Know Issues:
-- Localdev does not work when connect to Ford VPN servers on Windows platform using Cisco AnyConnect client since Ford’s AnyConnect configuration disables split tunneling.
-On MacOS workaround is to use native Cisco IPSec support instead of Cisco AnyConnect client.
+- Localdev does not work when connect to corporate VPN servers on Windows platform using Cisco AnyConnect client since our AnyConnect configuration disables split tunneling.
 - When switching networks on Windows, you must first [destroy](docs/usage.md#shutting-down-and-deleting-your-cluster) running localdev instances otherwise you will have trouble with your name resolution.
 - Localdev DNS server is configured to only support TCP/IP version 4, hence on windows you must disable TCP/IP version 6 if its enabled.